pydio/pydio-doc-howto/auth_athentication_w_your_cms.md

 This section will describe how to use the auth.remote plugin to create a bridge with an existing CMS.
-At first we’ll assume that the cms has it’s own authentification mechanism, and one just want to “inform” Pydio that a user is logged indeed.
+At first we’ll assume that the cms has it’s own authentification mechanism, and one just want to “inform” Pydio that a user is logged.
 Then, we’ll see how to create an external login page and still use Pydio’s own mechanism to check the users credentials (for example on a simple website that does not have users management at all).
-One of the best way to see the auth.remote plugin work in real life is to download and inspect the existing bridges with external cms : wordpress, drupal, joomla and cmsms.
+One of the best way to see the auth.remote plugin work in real life is to download and inspect the existing bridges with external cms : wordpress, drupal, joomla and cms's.
 They all do exactly what is described here.

 ### Auth.remote plugin basics
 **SSO Mechanism**